sokini/sokini.github.io/index.markdown

 This page serves as the main index for the Parsons problems that we will host each week.
 If you have any questions about this tool please contact me at luil@itu.dk

-#### Here are the instructions to keep in mind while using the tool
+Here are the instructions to keep in mind while using the tool:

 > Drag or shuffle the blocks of code in the practice problems.
 Remember to indent where appropriate by dragging blocks to the right.
 > To check your work, press the "Get Feedback" button.
 To start over, press the "Reset Problem" button.